Zilvaro/digitalz-adenblog/README.md

 **Fourth Phase**

-To make sure most relevant testing is performed, Fourth phase was to create to list the testing and deployment tasks.
+To make sure most relevant testing is performed, Fourth phase was to create and follow a list of testing and deployment tasks.

 * User Stories testing
 * Manual testing